 Introduction

-Amyotrophic lateral sclerosis (ALS) is a devastating and fatal neurodegenerative disease,1 currently without a cure,3 with approximately half of sufferers dying within three years of symptom onset.2 Annually, there are nearly 30,000 cases of ALS in Europe and over 200,000 worldwide, with the number projected to increase nearly 70% by 2040.4 Despite great advances in our understanding of genetics, known inherited mutated genes only account for 5–10% of ALS cases.5,6 Environmental factors, therefore, likely play an important role in ALS pathogenesis.7 However, because the disease is relatively rare, it is challenging to conduct large-scale prospective studies.
-The lack of and the need for more and better epidemiologic studies of the etiology of ALS has been recognized and highlighted.5,8
+Amyotrophic lateral sclerosis (ALS) is a devastating and fatal neurodegenerative disease,1 currently without a cure,3 with approximately half of sufferers dying within three years of symptom onset.2 Annually, there are nearly 30,000 cases of ALS in Europe and over 200,000 worldwide, with the number projected to increase with nearly 70% by 2040.4 Despite great advances in our understanding of genetics, known inherited mutated genes only account for 5–10% of ALS cases.5,6 Environmental factors, therefore, likely play an important role in ALS pathogenesis.7 However, because the disease is relatively rare, it is challenging to conduct large-scale prospective studies.
+The need for more and better epidemiologic studies of the etiology of ALS has been recognized and highlighted.5,8

 Although air pollution is most commonly studied in association with respiratory- and cardiovascular-related outcomes,9–14 epidemiological and toxicological studies support several plausible biological mechanisms in association with the nervous system and neurodegeneration.15–34 Ambient air pollution, and especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders,16–21 and consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis.30–34

 Despite the compelling plausibility, few studies to date have evaluated the association between traffic-related air pollutants and ALS,35–38 and none has attempted to understand the combined and individual associations of traffic-related pollutants in a single model.
-Traffic-related pollutants have been consistently associated with adverse health, primarily in single pollutant analyses.13,17,39–41 However, they are highly correlated with one another.39 It is therefore a mixture modelling challenge to infer the association of traffic-related pollutants and health outcomes, and analyses should depend on the research question of interest.42 Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)—we aimed to assess whether exposure to each individual traffic-related pollutant is independently associated with ALS diagnosis, and estimate their joint and the average overall traffic emissions associations.
+Traffic-related pollutants have been consistently associated with adverse health, primarily in single pollutant analyses.13,17,39–41 However, they are highly correlated with one another.39 It is therefore a mixture modelling challenge to infer the association of traffic-related pollutants and health outcomes,.42 Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)—we aimed to assess whether exposure to each individual traffic-related pollutant is independently associated with ALS diagnosis, and estimate their joint and the average overall traffic emissions associations.

 Methods